7 Best Vulnerability Scanning Tools & Software for 2025

 eSecurity Planet content and product recommendations are editorially independent.
 We may make money when you click on links to our partners.
 Learn More.

-Vulnerability scanning (vulscan) tools scan assets to identify missing patches, misconfigurations, exposed application vulnerabilities, and other security issues to be remediated.
-The top vulscan tools provide actionable lists of vulnerabilities and the context to understand significance such as the type of vulnerability and its severity.
-To help you select the best fitting vulnerability scanning solution, we’ve evaluated the top options and their use cases.
+Vulnerability scanning (vulscan) tools scan assets to identify missing patches, misconfigurations, exposed application vulnerabilities, and network security issues to be remediated.
+The top vulscan tools provide actionable lists of vulnerabilities and the context to understand their significance, such as the type of vulnerability and its severity, bolstering your overall security posture.
+To help you select the best-fitting vulnerability scanning solution, we’ve evaluated the top options and their use cases.

 The seven top vulscan tools to consider are: